Questions about …

 - How did the University of Leicester Archaeological Services (ULAS) get involved?

 There are several contractors throughout the country offering archaeological consultancy and services.
 Langley investigated several teams and it soon became clear that local knowledge was key.
 The City Council recommended their local service, ULAS, an independent archaeological contracting business which works with the University and its co-director Richard Buckley.
 Buckley, although sceptical (archaeologists do not normally search for specific artefacts or named individuals), possessed extensive local knowledge after several years of archaeological research in the city including the Highcross dig.

 - What did ULAS expect to find?

 Buckley has an interest in medieval Leicester and agreed that the car park areas could contain some of the Greyfriars buildings.
 He kept an open mind about whether the church itself might be located within the proposed excavation.
 ULAS had excavated the Austin Friars in Leicester where the church was situated to the south of the cloisters.
 If the Greyfriars precinct replicated this layout, as Buckley might have expected (see his reconstruction, published in 2011 in Visions of Ancient Leicester), the church could not be excavated because it would lie underneath later buildings.
-But the site which Philippa and the Looking For Richard Project wanted to excavate lay in the open area of tarmac to the north which had never been built on.
+But the site which Philippa and her Looking For Richard Project wanted to excavate lay in the open area of tarmac to the north which had never been built on.

 - When did the Richard III Society get involved?

 Members of the Society were involved from the start.
 Although it was not a Society project per se, the Looking For Richard team was led by Society member Langley, and comprised Ashdown-Hill, Dr David and Wendy Johnson, Annette Carson, Dr Raymond Bord and was joined by Society chairman Dr Phil Stone.
 In 2011 Langley successfully applied to the Society for a bursary towards payment of £1,140 in order for her to commission a desk-based assessment by ULAS, a necessary initial process before the archaeological work could commence.

 - What research had been done by the Richard III Society?